Callimachus (sculptor): Temple of Athena

 The clinging draperies of the above works has led to the original of the Venus Genetrix type (whose draperies are similarly clinging) being also attributed to him.

-Architecture

-Callimachus is credited with inventing the Corinthian capital, which Roman architects erected into one of the Classical orders.

-The attribution comes from Vitruvius's De architectura:

 In the cella of the Erechtheion hung an ingenious golden lamp called asbestos lychnis invented by Callimachus, according to Pausanias' Description of Greece: it needed to be refilled with oil only once a year as the asbestos wick did not burn.
 Above it hung a bronze palm branch which trapped any rising smoke.

 An inscription from Aigai of the late 5th century BC may be attributed to some work of Callimachus and the time when Archelaus invited artists to Macedon.